El Carrizal

 Source: Project Origin (via Cloud Catcher)

-v2 - Tea-like, soft cranberries on the finish
+Hibiscus, cherry, cranberry; tea-like, soft cranberries on the finish -

 El Carrizal is a distinguished coffee farm located in the San Andrés region of Honduras, owned and operated by María Lidia Cortez.
 The farm is renowned for its cultivation of the Pacas variety, a natural mutation of the Bourbon lineage.